ampotos/dynStruct/todo/future_work.md

 	For that you have to store the alignement use by the program in struct (and find a way tu find it).

-	*used padding to determine inner struct ven it's not a array_struct*
+	*used padding to determine inner struct ven it's not a array_struct* *can be done via static analyze if access (access pattern, before get root ptr of inner struct and after go to member)*

 	also by adding saving the previous isntruciton as ctx for read access, it could be possible to toll if the member is the start of a structure in an array of struct or inner structure (because of the ptern of access which usualy is reg = root_ptr, member = reg + offset)